caiociardelli/sphglltools/README.md

 # SphGLLTools

-`SphGLLTools` is a toolbox for visualization, processing and spherical harmonics analysis of tomographic models defined on GLL meshes.
+`SphGLLTools` is a toolbox for visualization, processing, sharing, and spherical harmonics analysis of tomographic models defined on GLL meshes.

 Author: Caio Ciardelli